-- Direct Subsidized Loans you must have a financial need to receive a subsidized loan.
+- Direct Subsidized Loans you must have financial need to receive a subsidized loan.
 The US Department of Education will pay (subsidize) the interest that accrues on your Direct Subsidized Loan during certain periods. - Direct Unsubsidized Loans financial need is not a requirement to obtain an unsubsidized loan.
-You are responsible for paying the interest that accrues on your Direct Unsubsidized Loan.
+You are responsible for paying the interest that accrues on your Direct Unsubsidized Loan. - Direct PLUS Loans (Plus Loans) are loans parents can obtain to help pay the cost of education for their dependent undergraduate children.